Under the Free and Essentials Plans, the tabs under the Team dashboard are limited to On-call, Integrations, Members, and Activity Stream.

 Teams can configure their own heartbeats and heartbeat integrations to streamline a heartbeat monitoring flow that is specific to their teams.
 When a team heartbeat is expired, an alert will be created using the heartbeat integration of the same team.
 Please note: a team API key can not be used to ping the global heartbeats or the heartbeats of other teams.

-To create a Service, access the Services tab on the Team’s Dashboard and click Add Service.
+To create a Service, access the Services sub-menu on the Team’s Dashboard and click Add Service.
 Here is where you would also see the list of defined Services with their descriptions and visibility.

-You define a Service by entering (and saving) Service Name, Service Description , and visibility (private to your Team or visible to the organization).
+You define a Service by entering (and saving) Service Name and Service Description .

 For more information on Services, see Services.